cloudtoid/poem/README.md

-# Poem Cloud Architecture
+# Poem Cloud Application Platform

-**Poem** is a proposal for a new cloud-native architecture that removes the burden of designing cloud applications with microservices.
+**Poem** is a proposal for a cloud platform architecture that removes the burden of designing cloud applications with microservices.
 Simply put, application developers create a monolith backend in their chosen programming language, and a Poem implementation assumes all service decomposition, placement, deployment, and scaling responsibilities.

 A Poem platform frees engineering teams from mundane tasks such as: